16 Ways Having A Sociopathic Parent Traumatized You & How To Heal

 Living with a parent who constantly rewrote reality has left you questioning your own perceptions and memories on a daily basis.
 You struggle to trust your own judgment because your childhood experiences were routinely denied, minimized, or completely rewritten to suit your parent’s narrative.
 Even when you have concrete evidence of events, you might find yourself doubting what you know to be true because gaslighting was such a constant in your formative years.
 This self-doubt extends into your adult life, making you overly reliant on others’ validation and uncertain about your own experiences.
 The phrase “Am I crazy?” becomes a constant internal monologue, even in situations where your perception is completely accurate.

-10. Your Self-Worth Is External
+10. You Get Your Self-Worth From Others’

 provided by iStock